 Ask the company if they provide installation and how much it costs.
 If it is self-assembly find out exactly what is involved.

 Customer service goes a long way when it comes to enjoying your sauna to the fullest.
 What level of customer support can you expect over the lifecycle of your sauna?

 Does the company score well for customer service?
-The best home sauna 2021 needs to be backed up by excellent customer service.
+The best infrared sauna 2023 needs to be backed up by excellent customer service.